optout21/seedstore/README.md

 - passphrase to the seed ?
 - enforce restricted permissions on the file
 - encorce strong password
+- seedstore tool (for prompting for and saving secret)
 - version 1.0, with format guarantee
+- (later) breaking challenge bounty

 ## Usage Example